- Difference between Isolated & Non-Isolated Power Supplies

 When a power supply is listed as isolated, it is normally referring to input to output isolation.
-This isolation is typically achieved by the use of a transformer.
+An isolated power supply is typically achieved by the use of a transformer.
 A non-isolated power supply is generally using a type of chip conversion.

-When a multi-output power supply has isolation between the outputs, it means there is an electronic barrier between outputs and not tied to a common ground.
+When a multi-output power supply has power isolation between the outputs, it means there is an electronic barrier between outputs and not tied to a common ground.

 The following explores input to output isolation and non-isolation.

 Why use isolated Power Supplies?

 Isolated power supplies provide a clear barrier across which dangerous voltages won’t pass.
 This provides safety.
 The disadvantage is low efficiencies and the package size is bigger than a non-isolated power supply due to the transformer that is needed for isolation.